starry-koi/chandra_xray_analysis/README.md

 Setup
 ---

 You will need to download and install the current version of [CIAO](https://cxc.cfa.harvard.edu/ciao/) (see the detailed installation instructions on their site).
 This script currently supports CIAO 4.14, which is the latest version as of time of writing.
+You will also need to place the folder containing `xray_flux.py` in the same directory as the individual OBSID folders for the observations you wish to analyze.

 Brief Rundown of the Code